statgen/pheweb/README.md

 There are three ways to make that file:

-- (A) If you have a csv (or tsv, optionally gzipped) with a header that has EXACTLY the right column names, just import it by running `./phenolist.py "/path/to/my/pheno-list.csv"`.
+- (A) If you have a csv (or tsv, optionally gzipped) with a header that has EXACTLY the right column names, just import it by running `./phenolist.py import-phenolist "/path/to/my/pheno-list.csv"`.

   If you have multiple association files for each phenotype, you may put them all into a single column with `|` between them.